MAPC/youth-match-v2/rails/README.md

 Finally, we add the interest score.
 If there is interest score overlap and interest score is important we add 5 points.
 If interest score is ranked less important than travel time score we add 3.
 Otherwise if there is no overlap we subtract 3 or 5.

-After we've calculated these scores we apply the Gale-Shapely algorithm to place applicants with positions.
-We implement Gale-Shapely by taking an applicant and iterating over each position until we find either an open position or a position where the applicant ranks more highly as a match than the current applicant.
+After we've calculated these scores we apply the Gale-Shapley algorithm to place applicants with positions.
+We implement Gale-Shapley by taking an applicant and iterating over each position until we find either an open position or a position where the applicant ranks more highly as a match than the current applicant.
 We then repeat this process for each unplaced applicant until all applicants are placed.

 ## Contact